What Is a 401(k) Plan? Here’s What You Need to Know

 Advantages of a 401(k)

-Taxes: Both Traditional 401(k)s and Roth 401(k)s allow employees to save money on taxes.
-If you select to participate in a Traditional 401(k) you contribute pre-taxed income to your account, which means they are not taxed.
+• Taxes: Both Traditional 401(k)s and Roth 401(k)s allow employees to save money on taxes.
+If you select to participate in a Traditional 401(k), you contribute pre-taxed income to your account, which means they are not taxed.
 You are only taxed on your 401(k) investments once you withdraw the funds during retirement.
 However, with a Roth 401(k), you contributed after-tax dollars to the account.
 Because you contribute previously taxed money, your Roth 401(k) investments grow tax-free.
+(Read more about how to file your taxes).

-Matching Contributions: Employers typically match a percentage of the funds you decide to put into your account.
+• Matching Contributions: Employers typically match a percentage of the funds you decide to put into your account.
 For example, if you contribute $10,000, your employer might add $4,000 in matching contributions.
 This $4,000 employer matching contribution is free money that you can keep.
+(Read more about 401(k) matching contributions).

 Disadvantages of a 401(k)

-Investment Fees: Like with any investment account, there are fees associated with your employer’s plan provider.
-There are three fee categories: plan administration, investment, and individual service fees2.
+• Investment Fees: Like with any investment account, your employer’s plan provider charges fees.
+There are three fee categories: plan administration, investment, and individual service fees.[2]
 Employers often try to negotiate the lowest fee structure possible for their employees.

-Contribution Limits: Total employee contributions to 401(k) plans are limited by the IRS.
-For the tax year 2023, the total contribution limit for employees who participate in 401(k) plans is $22,500.
-If you are 50 years old (or older), you are allowed a catch-up contribution limit of $7,5003.
+• Contribution Limits: The IRS limits total employee contributions to 401(k) plans.
+For the tax year 2025, the total contribution limit for employees who participate in 401(k) plans is $23,500.
+If you are 50 years old (or older), you are allowed a catch-up contribution limit of $7,500.[3]

-Mandatory Withdraws: 401(k) plans are designed to incentivize saving for retirement.
+• Mandatory Withdraws: 401(k) plans are designed to incentivize retirement savings.
 However, once you retire, the rules are structured to encourage you to use the funds.
 In fact, after you are 72 years old, you must make minimum withdrawals from your 401(k) account.

-There is big news coming for 2024.
+There is big news for your 2025 retirement savings.
 Due to rampant inflation over the past several years, the IRS has increased the 401(k) employee contribution limits to:

 Smart Summary